Jkozmo10/ArtificialCSCStudent/README.md

 ## Setup

 This project requires Python 3.8+ and a system running MacOS or Linux.
 If you do not have Python 3.8 installed, you can download it [here](https://www.python.org/downloads/).
+You must also have LaTeX installed on your machine.

 ### Clone the repository